Jkalio52/codewars/README.md

 # codewars
-Codewars Tasks - A platform for developers, where you can train your dev skills through challenges of different difficulties. #100DaysOfCode
+Codewars Tasks - A platform for developers where you can train your dev skills through challenges of different difficulties. #100DaysOfCode

 ## What is Codewars?
 Codewars is a community of computer programmers where web and software developers are trained on programming challenges known as kata.